lastweek/lastweek.github.io/docs/notes/paper_fpga.md

 - [Hi-DMM: High-Performance Dynamic Memory Management in High-Level Synthesis, IEEE'18](https://github.com/zslwyuan/Hi-DMM)

 ### Integrate with Host Virtual Memory
-- (Papers deal with OS Virtual Memory System.
-Note that, all these papers, they introduce some form of MMU into FPGA to let FPGA work with host virtual memory systems.
-This added MMU is similar to CPU's MMU in the sense that they both do address translation.
-But, do note that the virtual memory system still runs in Linux, these include page fault handling, swapping, TLB shootdown stuff.
-What could really stands out, is to implement virtual memory system in FPGA. :-/ )
+Papers deal with OS Virtual Memory System (VMS).
+Note that, all these papers introduce some form of MMU into the FPGA to let FPGA be able to work with host VMS.
+This added MMU is similar to CPU's MMU and [RDMA NIC's internal cache](https://www.usenix.org/conference/usenixsecurity19/presentation/tsai).
+Note that the VMS still runs inside Linux (include pgfault, swapping, TLB shootdown and so on.
+What could really stands out, is to implement VMS inside FPGA.)

 - [Virtual Memory Window for Application-Specific Reconfigurable Coprocessors, DAC'04](https://ieeexplore.ieee.org/document/1664911)
 	- Early work that adds a new MMU to FPGA to let FPGA logic access `on-chip DRAM`.
 Note, it's not the system main memory.
 Thus the translation pgtable is different.
 	- Has some insights on prefetching and MMU CAM design.